Are you sure you want to log out?

 Doctors can check for pneumonia by listening to your breathing, or by looking at your lips or fingertips to see if there is a purple hue.
 This means that you might have low oxygen in your blood.

 The diagnosis is usually confirmed by an X-ray, wherein the infection can be clearly seen.

 To further identify the cause of pneumonia, blood samples or samples of your mucus might be taken to the lab to be tested.
 This would help in identifying the specific cause of infection.

-An important thing to remember about is that depending on the type of infection, there is a possibility that it can be spread through airborne means.
+Depending on the type of infection, there is a possibility that it can be spread through airborne means.

 This means that when an infected person coughs or sneezes, the liquid droplets from their nose or mouth that have the bacteria or virus can be inhaled by someone else.
 This can potentially cause an infection.

 Usually, a person’s immune system can fight off the infection before it causes any harm.
 However, if a person’s immune system is compromised, or unable to fight it off, it could become worse and cause pneumonia.